NiallColman49/nc-news-backend-project/README.md

 In order to access the necessary environment variables, please create the following 2 .env files.
 These are essential when configuring your settings:

-1. .env.development and run PGDATABASE=nc_news in this file
+1. .env.development - PGDATABASE=nc_news in this file

-2. .env.test and run PGDATABASE=nc_news_test in this file
+2. .env.test - PGDATABASE=nc_news_test in this file

 Then run the npm command npm install dotenv --save